-In our most recent post about the latest changes from Google, we discussed the new amendments to ad placement in search engines results pages (SERPs) and their subsequent effect on marketers.
+In our recent post about the latest changes from Google, we discussed the new amendments to ad placement in search engines results pages (SERPs) and their subsequent effect on marketers.

 But while this means grave changes and fiercer competition for those reaping the benefits of PPC advertising, it does not mean that content marketing should be ignored – in fact, it is something which marketers should address even more carefully in the future.

-Though Google itself never confirmed any changes, industry experts have suggested that the update was a follow up to a Quality Update as confirmed in May 2015.
+Though Google never confirmed any changes, industry experts have suggested that the update was a follow up to a Quality Update as confirmed in May 2015.

 So what do these updates mean for content marketers, particularly within the e-commerce industry?
 Now is the time to produce content with the user in mind, rather than focusing on the ultimate goal: conversions.
 By improving your users’ experience, you will ultimately improve your conversion rate without even thinking about it.